Trustpoint-Project/trustpoint/docs/source/glossary.rst

         or by manually downloading and distributing PKCS#12 files.

     Zero-Touch Onboarding
         An automated onboarding process, currently under development, designed to allow devices to be added to Trustpoint without manual intervention, streamlining the integration of new devices into the system.

     Domain
         Domains are an abstraction on top of the Issuing CAs.
-Every Domain has exactly one Issuing CA assosiated to it, while an Issuing CA can be part of multiple domains.
+Every Domain has exactly one Issuing CA associated to it, while an Issuing CA can be part of multiple domains.
         Certificates associated with a domain will always have the same Signature-Suite (compare Issuing-CA)